-- (1) The equipment, piping and cables consisting of the electric, hydraulic, pneumatic or steam power supply system and their arrangements are, as a rule, to comply with the relevant requirements - (2) The construction, strength etc. of internal combustion engine used as the prime mover are to comply with the requirements in Pt 5.
+(1) The equipment, piping and cables consisting of the electric, hydraulic, pneumatic or steam power supply system and their arrangements are, as a rule, to comply with the relevant requirements of the Rules.

+(2) The construction, strength etc. of internal combustion engine used as the prime mover are to comply with the requirements in Pt 5.
 (2017)